G-covered/SEED-Labs/Web Security/Web Security Basics/JavaScript and Sandbox/README.md

 While JavaScript is entitled to read data that came directly from the web server, it is *not* entitled to read private user data stored inside the browser itself.
 Browsers enforce strict access controls using the global `window` object:

 *   `window.history` — Contains the user's browsing path.
 To preserve privacy, JavaScript cannot read the actual URLs inside your history; it is only allowed to trigger actions like the `.back()` and `.forward()` APIs.
 *   `window.navigator` — Contains state information about the browser and user device, including geographic location.
-Because location data is highly sensitive, the browser's sandbox blocks scripts from accessing it automatically—instead, it prompts the user to explicitly grant or deny permission.
+Because location data is highly sensitive, the browser's sandbox blocks scripts from accessing it automatically.
+Instead, it prompts the user to explicitly grant or deny permission.

 ### Accessing Local Files
 <img width="373" height="329" alt="image" src="https://github.com/user-attachments/assets/aa33392c-fccf-4d38-ab4d-2d97ed902126" />